abarchi/git-continuous/Rewriting-History/README.md

 So when you got your repository, your branch master and few commits you can log your commits :

+We are going to amend the commit with the message "append description of the commit command".

 Let's do :

 ```sh